Aleida.net is a bilingual website in English and Spanish dedicated to

 island of Hispaniola with our sister country, Haiti.
 There are millions of

 Dominicans in the USA, mostly in New York City and nearby New Jersey, but

 also in Providence RI, Philadelphia PA, Boston and Lawrence MA, Miami FL,

 and elsewhere.
-We are a people of races and colors.
+We are a people of all races and colors.
 Our culture has

 Spanish, Native American, African, Haitian, French, German, Italian, North